Jama-analyst/Business-Insight-360/README.md

  - [ ] Template used is Kick-off a Project Create alignment and build relationships for new project.

 **Project Charter was prepared by Tony**
-- [ ] Tony will presenting the Project Charter
+- [ ] Tony presents the Project Charter and share his screen.

 [Business Insight 360](https://github.com/Jama-analyst/Business-Insight-360/blob/main/Business%20Insights%20360_2024-08-08_04-50-41.pdf)